Choosing Home Schooling

 Choosing Home Education Because of Bullying at School

-It may be even harder for parents to accept that the bully also needs support, especially without an explanation from the authorities as to why.
-In these cases, the victim often feels that they are the ones that are being encouraged to move without any real understanding why.
+It can also be hard for parents to accept that the bully needs help too.
+This is especially difficult when schools do not explain why.
+In these situations, the victim and their family may feel they are the ones being asked to move, without really understanding why.

 Home Education for Children with Asperger’s Syndrome